W. K. Kellogg House: History

 Beginning in 1880, W.K.
 Kellogg served as business manager at the Battle Creek Sanitarium, whose head physician at the time was Dr. John Harvey Kellogg, W.K.'s older brother.
 While there, W.K. experimented with grain-based substitutes for meat and bread, and accidentally discovered a process to manufacture cereal flakes.
 In 1906, W.K.
-Kellogg left the sanitarium to start his own company, then called the Battle Creek Tasted Corn Flake Company (later changed to the Kellogg Company).
+Kellogg left the sanitarium to start his own company, then called the Battle Creek Toasted Corn Flake Company (later changed to the Kellogg Company).
 Despite established competition, Kellogg's company quickly became profitable.

 In 1909, Kellogg moved into a house located at 2650 W. Van Buren Street.
 In 1918, he married his second wife, Dr..
 Carrie Staines, a physician at the sanitarium.
 He then had this house constructed next door, at 256 West Van Buren Street.
 The Kelloggs lived there until 1924, when they moved into an apartment building they owned.
 In 1927, Kellogg moved his sales manager, Dwight Mahan, into the house at 256 West Van Buren Street.
 Kellogg continued to own the house into the 1940s.
 In 1990, the W.K.
 Kellogg Foundation was in the process of building a new headquarters, and purchased the Kellogg's house.
 In march of that year, they moved it from its original location to a new site located across the river from their new headquarters.
 The house is still owned by the Foundation.